davidosomething/16.davidosomething.com/md/_posts/vim-for-javascript.md

 - [elzr/vim-json]

-### JSDoc
+### JSDoc syntax highlighting

-If you document using JSDoc, all of the syntax plugins above support JSDoc already.
+If you document using JSDoc, all of the syntax plugins above support JSDoc highlighting already.
 There's a plugin called [othree/jsdoc-syntax.vim] that pulls that support out of [othree/yajs.vim], but it is only for adding JSDoc support to _other_ languages like TypeScript.

 - [othree/jsdoc-syntax.vim]

+### JSDoc auto-snippets

+The plugin [heavenshell/vim-jsdoc] can automatically insert JSDoc comments for you if your cursor is on a function definition.
+It'll check for the function name, arguments, and add the doc-block comment for you.

+I use this plugin quite often (I actually have a fork of it with some additions but hopefully they get merged into the upstream).

+- [heavenshell/vim-jsdoc]

-### jQuery Plugins
+### jQuery plugins

 Files named `jquery.*.js` are typically jQuery plugins.
 There's a specific syntax highlighting plugin for such files: [itspriddle/vim-jquery], but it's